MicrosoftDocs/Viva/Viva/engage/engage-ai-summarization.md

 By default, Viva Engage enables AI Summarization to process threads from all users in the network.
 Only premium users with a Microsoft Viva Suite license can access the summaries and enhancements that AI Summarization provides.

-Engage admins can turn off AI Summarization for the entire network, or for select groups and individuals by creating policies in PowerShell (add link here).
+Engage admins can turn off AI Summarization for the entire network, or for select groups and individuals by [creating policies in PowerShell](/viva/feature-access-management#create-and-manage-access-policies-for-viva-features).
 You can have multiple user and group-level policies to control AI Summarization use.
 Network-level policies are limited to one per tenant.

 Policy settings apply anytime a user signs in, and determine which enabled features that user has access to.
 Because you can set multiple access policies, a user might be impacted by more than one policy.
 Individual user and group level policies always take priority over a tenant-level policy.
-Learn how to control access to other Viva features through policies (add link here).

 ## Enablement states for AI Summarization